 It’s unlikely you’ll end up with a server that’s within the same state.
 The benefit to Cloud Hosting is that these providers usually have servers anywhere in the world, and they can bounce between them.

-When it comes to hosting, it’s a good idea to find a hosting provider with expertise.
+When it comes to hosting, it’s a good idea to find a provider with expertise.
 When you need to deal with customer service, you’ll be better off dealing with an experienced server host.

 Avoid “Too Good to be True” Offers

 If you come across hosting plans that seem to offer incredibly low rates, these offers might be too good to be true.
 Server hosts like this might be offering low-quality performance or a gameplay experience that doesn’t live up to expectations.

 The Best Minecraft Server Host

-When it comes to the top hosting deals on the internet, we’ve narrowed down the list to five competitors you can use to build your Minecraft server with:
+When it comes to the top deals on the internet, we’ve narrowed down the list to five competitors you can use to build your server with: